cube3power/atsd/integration/itm/README.md

 This document describes the second option, which provides minimal latency at the expense of introducing additional overhead on the WPA server.

 In order to offload detailed data from ITM-managed systems with minimal latency you need to enable an ITM Warehouse Proxy Agent (WPA) to write incoming analytical data from ITM agents into CSV files on the local file system.
-The CSV directory is continously monitored by an `inotify` script, which uploads new CSV files into ATSD the moment they are created.
+The CSV directory is continuously monitored by an `inotify` script, which uploads new CSV files into ATSD the moment they are created.

 This integration enables ATSD to act as a long-term repository for historical data such as attribute groups with aggressive pruning settings like process tables, which are typically configured to only retain old data for an interval of 3 to 7 days.

-Because statistics from ITM agents are received by ATSD with no delay, this type of integration can be used for real-time analytics and peformance dashboards with no display latency.
+Because statistics from ITM agents are received by ATSD with no delay, this type of integration can be used for real-time analytics and performance dashboards with no display latency.

 ![](images/itm_diag.png "Warehouse Proxy Agent diagram")